finec-mgimo/interfax-client/README.md

 ### How to use

+1. Clone this repo to your computer.

-1. You need API login and password to be able to use Spark-Interfax, save them in `.env` file in root of project folder:
+2. You need API login and password to be able to use Spark-Interfax, save them in `.env` file in project folder:

 ```
 INTERFAX_LOGIN=abc
 INTERFAX_PASSWORD=zzz
 ```

 `.env` is listed in `.gitignore`, that's why it does not get shared via Github.
-Keep `.gitignore` this way.
+Keep `.gitignore` this way or you risk compromising the passwords.

-2. Install requirements:
+3. Install requirements:

 ```
 pip install requirements.txt
 ```

-3. Run `interfax.py` for simple example.
+4. Run [`interfax.py`](interfax.py) for simple example.